TheCamilovisk/ChurnPredictionApp/README.md

 ### What env_dependencies.sh does?

-This script is responsible of installation [Docker][docker] and NGINX[nginx] to EC2 instance.
+This script is responsible for the installation [Docker][docker] and [Nginx][nginx] to EC2 instance.
 It also adds the default user (ec2-user) to the docker group, so the user doesn't need *super user* previleges when running a docker command.

 ```
 sudo amazon-linux-extras install -y docker